ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/template_variable.rst

 	{copyright}

-**Important:** You cannot give a user-defined global variable the same name as an existing variable.
+**Important:** You cannot give a template variable the same name as an existing variable.
 This includes variables native to ExpressionEngine such as other Global Variables.
 Please see the list of :doc:`/general/reserved_words` for details.

-.. note:: User-defined global variables are not run through the template
+.. note:: Template variables are not run through the template
 	engine, so you cannot place EE Tags, PHP, or variables inside them.
-	Also note that Global Variables are one of the last things parsed in your Templates.
-This means that you cannot use a Global Variable as the value for an EE Tag parameter.
-For instance, if you had a Global Variable called "special\_channel", the following **would not work**
+	Also note that Template variables are one of the last things parsed in your Templates.
+This means that you cannot use a Template variable as the value for an EE Tag parameter.
+For instance, if you had a Template variable called "special_channel", the following **would not work**
 	::

 		{exp:channel:entries channel="{special_channel}" limit="10"}